SlawSimulation/DQRetro/README.md

-This is the DQRetro Community Webpage Showcase hosted on Github.io showing all of our Projects.
+This is the DQRetro Community Webpage Showcase Site Hosted on Github.io.

 In collaboration with SRKade.
-Built by SlawPro and contributing help from HarryCMather.
+Built by SlawPro, contributing help from HarryCMather & ProtonicCobra.

-You can access our main page here: https://slawsimulation.github.io/DQRetro-Community-Hub/index.html
+You can access our main page here: https://slawsimulation.github.io/DQRetro-Community-Hub/